Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/fork.md

 ## Set up your identity

-When you start working with Git on your local machine for the first time, you need to set your identity.
-Your identity is needed for you to be able to interact with your project project repository (*repo*).
+When you start working with Git on your local machine for the first time, you need to set your identity, which makes it possible for you to interact with your project repository (*repo*) on GitHub.
+To set up your identity on your local machine, execute the commands below.
+Your name and email must match the ones you used when you created your GitHub account.
 You only have to do this once on each machine that you use.
-To set up your identity, execute the commands below.
-Your name and email must match the ones you used when you created your GitHub account.

 ```sh
 git config --global user.name "John Doe"